Advanced Radiation Panel design for applications in National Security and Food Safety: Test results

 Because the detector is modular (photo-detector module separate from scintillator detector), determining a threshold cut in ADC counts to remove the SiPM noise is very straightforward.
-The SiPM modules are removed from the scintillator, placed in a light-tight enclosure and data are then taken.
-An integration time of 10 seconds is used to produce histograms of the SiPM noise distribution.
-Figure~\ref{fig:noise} shows one such histogram for one counter in the Di-counter (sum of four SiPM signals).
+The SiPM modules are removed from the scintillator and placed in a light-tight enclosure, and data are then taken.
+An integration time of 10 s is used to produce histograms of the SiPM noise distribution.
+Figure~\ref{fig:noise} shows one such histogram (Noise) for one counter in the Di-counter (sum of four SiPM signals - 2 WLS fibers with double-ended fiber readout).
 In order to effectively eliminate a large contribution from the SiPM noise, a cut in ADC counts is chosen to produce a summed SiPM noise rate of $\simeq$ 2 Hz.

-The energy calibration is determined from the position of the $^{137}$Cs Compton edge in ADC counts.
-A 0.6$\mu$Ci $^{137}$Cs source is placed in direct contact with one of the counters in the di-counter.
-A 10 second integration is performed and the sum of the output from the 4 SiPMs that readout the 4 WLS fiber ends in the counter is histogrammed.
+The energy calibration is determined from the position of a $^{137}$Cs Compton edge in ADC counts.
+A 2.22$\times10^4$ Bq $^{137}$Cs source is placed in direct contact at the midpoint of one of the counters in the Di-counter.
+An integration over 10 s is performed and the sum of the output from the 4 SiPMs is measured.
 The system gain is set so that the Compton edge is at $\simeq$ 500 ADC counts.
-A typical distribution is shown in Figure~\ref{fig:Compton}.

-The Compton edge gives us the equivalent energy deposition per ADC count, since we know that the energy of the Compton edge is determined from:
+A typical distribution is also shown in Figure~\ref{fig:noise} ($^{137}$Cs source).
+The Compton edge gives the equivalent energy deposition per ADC count since we know that the energy of the Compton edge can be determined from: